nasben64/super-system/README.md

 # 7) POST /api/reviews/:review_id/comments

-This end point updates the comments table by passing an object with the following properites
+This end point inserts new comment to the comments table by passing an object with the following properites

 - username which is the auther
 - body